Plato-solutions/Impressionist/docs/advanced_selector.md

 console.log(result);
 ```

-Now, the Element selector provides an Iterate method with which we can specify which queries we are going to execute for each iteration of the obtained elements:
+Now, the ***elements()*** selector provides an Iterate method with which we can specify which queries we are going to execute for each iteration of the obtained elements:

 ```javascript
 import Impressionist from 'impressionist';